 - *900 Litres of fuel delivered to 2725 litre storage tank.

-- Figures show annual cost for previous three month period.
+- Figures show estimated annual cost based on fuel costs for previous three month period.